A Macrobiotic Integrative Wellness Studio

 Since the early 1950th the Natural Food movement was influenced by the Macrobiotic yin and yang lifestyle and whole food teachings.
 The Smithsonian Archives can provide you with further information on the influence of Macrobiotics and Michio and Aveline Kushi's contribution to the natural food movement in the word and the USA.

-Enjoy dairy-free & gluten-free recipes on Instagram.
+Enjoy dairy-free & gluten-conscious recipes on Instagram.

 Watch cooking videos to see how easy it is done.